Constraining the AGN luminosity function from JWST with the X-ray Background: Abstract

 \section{Abstract}

 We predict the X-ray background (XRB) expected from the population of quasars detected by the JWST spectroscopic surveys over the redshift range $z \sim 4-7$.
-We find that the measured UV emissivities, in combination with a best-fitting quasar SED template, imply a $\sim 10$ times higher unresolved X-ray background than constrained by current experiments.
+We find that the measured { UV emissivities} imply a $\sim 10$ times higher unresolved X-ray background than constrained by current experiments.
 We illustrate the difficulty of simultaneously matching the faint-end of the quasar luminosity function and the X-ray background constraints.
 We discuss possible origins and consequences of this discrepancy.

 \keywords{(cosmology:) dark ages, reionization, first stars -- X-rays: diffuse background -- (galaxies:) quasars: general}